A Gibbs sampler for a class of random convex polytopes: Introduction

 The computation required by the DS approach for Categorical distributions proved to be demanding.
-The approach involves distributions of convex polytopes within the simplex, some properties of which were found in \citet{Dempster66,dempster1968generalization} and \citet{dempster1972class}.
-Unfortunately, no closed-form joint distribution of the vertices exists, hindering both theoretical exposition and simple Monte Carlo sampling of the random object.
+The approach involves distributions of convex polytopes within the simplex, some properties of which were found in \citet{Dempster66,dempster1968generalization,dempster1972class}.
+Unfortunately, no closed-form joint distribution of the vertices has been found, hindering both theoretical developments and numerical approximations.
 The challenge prompted \citet{denoeux2006constructing} to comment that, ``Dempster studied the trinomial case {[}...{]} However, the application of these results to compute the marginal belief function {[}\dots{]} has proved, so far and to our knowledge, mathematically intractable.''
-Likewise, \citet{lawrence2009new} commented: ``{[}...{]} his method for the multinomial model is seldom used, partly because of its computational complexity.''
-Over the past fifty years, the literature saw a handful of alternative methods for Categorical inference via generalized fiducial inference \citep{Hannig2016JASA, liu2016generalized} and via generalized types of probability structures, such as the Imprecise Dirichlet Model \citep{walley1996inferences}, the Dirichlet-DSM method \citep{lawrence2009new}, the vector-valued Poisson model \citep{edlefsen2009estimating}, and the Poisson-projection method for multinomial data \cite[unpublished PhD thesis]{gong2018thesis}.
-The latter three methods were motivated in part by circumventing the computational hurdle put forward by the original DS formulation.
+Likewise, \citet{lawrence2009new} commented: ``{[}...{]} his method for the Multinomial model is seldom used, partly because of its computational complexity.''
+Over the past fifty years, the literature saw a handful of alternative methods for Categorical inference via generalized fiducial inference \citep{Hannig2016JASA, liu2016generalized} the Imprecise Dirichlet Model \citep{walley1996inferences}, the Dirichlet-DSM method \citep{lawrence2009new}, the vector-valued Poisson model \citep{edlefsen2009estimating}, and the Poisson-projection method for Multinomial data \cite[unpublished PhD thesis]{gong2018thesis}.
+The latter three methods were motivated in part to circumvent the computational hurdle put forward by the original DS formulation.
 The present article aims at filling that gap by proposing an algorithm that carries out the computation proposed in \citet{Dempster66,dempster1972class}.
 The presentation does not assume previous knowledge on DS inference.